Cystitis means inflammation of the bladder. This is usually caused by an infection.

-- needing to pee often, and a stinging or burning pain when you pee
+- a stinging or burning pain when you pee

 - lower abdominal (stomach) pain

-- urine that’s cloudier than normal and smells bad
+- pee that’s cloudier than normal and smells bad

 Buy cystitis treatment online

-Placing an order for cystitis treatment from Zava is a simple and convenient process.
+Placing an order for cystitis treatment from Zava is simple and convenient.
 You just need to take the following steps:

 - Fill out a short online assessment about things like your health and lifestyle